 We consider the access to remedy to be an important part of our responsibility to respect human rights.
 Grievance mechanisms provide a suitable means of identifying adverse impacts at an early stage.
 For this reason, we have created grievance mechanism processes for our own employees and business partners.
-We intend to improve access to grievance mechanisms in our high-priority supply chains, starting with pilot projects, We acknowledge that effective grievance mechanisms are complex to establish and we aim to collaborate, where possible, with other stakeholders to create the most effective process for collating and remediating grievances.
+We acknowledge that effective grievance mechanisms are complex to establish and we aim to collaborate, where possible, with other stakeholders to create the most effective process for collating and remediating grievances.

 We expect our business partners to comply with our human rights and environmental standards and policies.
 Many human rights issues are of systemic nature and therefore we collaborate with other stakeholders to increase our leverage and align approaches on human rights due diligence.

 We are committed to contributing to the prevention, identification and remediation of child labour in all areas of our operations, including our supply chains.
 We do not tolerate children being exposed to any risks in productions sites used for our products.

 Our 'Child Labour Policy' explains our understanding of child labour in accordance with international standards.
 The policy states ALDI’s expectations of our business partners to ensure that child labour does not occur at production sites used for our products.
 It describes the process of what ALDI, together with local expert organisations and our business partners, will do, if a child is found at a production site.